mcrco/obsidian/Ph 1b/Momentum in Relativistic Physics.md

 - however, still need to figure out if

 1. momentum is conserved in collisions of relativistic particles
-2. what is meaning of time component
+2. what is meaning of zeroth component?
 3. what is the meaning of invariant quantity

+- above questions are solved when considering [[Energy in Relativistic Physics]]